Hypothyroidism

 • Maintain good kidney health: The best way to prevent the need for dialysis is to take care of your kidneys before kidney damage occurs.
 This includes controlling high blood pressure, managing diabetes, and avoiding drugs and other substances that can damage the kidneys.

 • Eat a kidney-friendly diet: A kidney-friendly diet can help preserve kidney function and slow the progression of kidney disease.
-This may include limiting your intake of protein, salt, and potassium, and eating more fruits and vegetables.
+This may include limiting your protein, salt, and potassium intake and eating more fruits and vegetables.

 • Stay active and exercise regularly: Regular exercise can help lower blood pressure and improve overall health, which can help prevent kidney damage.